Eckankar/VideoTitleAdderChrome/README.md

 [![N|Solid][storeimgsmall]][store]

-Video Title Adder is a [Chrome Extension][store] that adds the title and hover preview of any YouTube&trade; video in the referring link.
+Video Title Adder is a [Chrome Extension][store] that adds the video title to the end of any YouTube&trade;-link.

 !["VTA in Action!"][screenshot1]